ortus-docs/contentbox-docs/getting_started/index.md

 * Draft: Save a draft of the content and close Page Editor
 * Publish: Publish the content to your site and close Page Editor

-> Tip: You can collapse the side bar and still have your Quick Edits controls right from the gear widget [on the up right corner].
+> **Hint** You can collapse the side bar and still have your Quick Edits controls right from the gear widget [on the up right corner].

 ##### Display Options
 Display options allows you to control many aspects related to how the page will be displayed within your site.